airswap/airswap-about/community/conduct.md

 # Conduct

-Our greatest chance at success comes from creating a respectful environment where people want to come, stay, and participate over the long term.
+We continuously create a respectful environment where people want to come, stay, and participate over the long term.

 The following code of conduct extends the [Berlin Code of Conduct](https://berlincodeofconduct.org).